argoproj/argo-events/api/event-source.md

 <td>
 <em>(Optional)</em>
 <p>
-NowWait false and the queue could not be bound, the channel will be closed with an error
+NoWait false and the queue could not be bound, the channel will be closed with an error
 </p>
 </td>